 I'm a teacher-scholar exploring how language, literature, and literacies are taught.
-I share essays, ideas, and conversations at the intersection of new media and the aesthetic humanities.
+Becoming Literary is the space where I share my thoughts on the many intersections between new media and the aesthetic humanities.

 | Platform | Pricing | Only free issues | Publishes | Weekly | |